If you’re debating staying in Glandore in Cork, you’ve landed in the right place.

 1. Casey’s of Glandore

 If you’re a fan of lovely aul traditional pubs, then the family-run Casey’s is well worth nipping into for a pint or a bite.
-This little haven will open new visitors with open arms and you can get some excellent tips on things to see and do from one of the locals or bartenders.
+This little haven will welcome new visitors with open arms, and you can get some excellent tips on things to see and do from one of the locals or bartenders.